6 Strategies For Handling Festive Family Friction

 Disclaimer: Some of these strategies require serious levels of zen-like enlightenment.
 We certainly can’t do all of them all of the time.
 Choose a couple that resonate with you, give them a whirl and see what happens…

 How do you avoid family friction?
-We’d love to hear your tactics in the comments box.
-Please also use the share buttons to tweet, like and pin!
+Share your tactics in the comments box.
+Please also use the social share buttons to tweet, like and pin!